Good nutrition is important throughout our lives, but becomes especially essential during pregnancy.

 I liked this prenatal because it contains a great cross-spectrum of nutrients, is higher in vitamin D, contains vitamin K and has lots of good B vitamins.
 It’s strong in Iodine, Iron and Zinc, three important minerals in pregnancy.
-It is lower in vitamin A, which was fine by me since I took my cod liver oil; plus, beta carotene isn’t the best form of A. It’s also low in calcium and magnesium so I ate my organic, grass-fed dairy regularly and took supplemental magnesium at night for a restful sleep.
+It is lower in vitamin A, which was fine by me since I took my cod liver oil.
+It’s also low in calcium and magnesium so I ate my organic, grass-fed dairy regularly and took supplemental magnesium at night for a restful sleep.

 I never had digestive distress or went into pregnancy-induced anemia.

 Perfect Prenatal is gluten-free, non-GMO, and made from organic foods.
 It is strong in vitamin D, K and Iron.
 But it doesn’t reach the RDA in Zinc, Iodine, Calcium, Magnesium and surprisingly Folate (probably the most important nutrient when pregnant).

 It contains soy, which is a high allergen food, even if it’s fermented.
 Also, some people don’t like that it’s owned by Procter and Gamble.